expo/expo/docs/pages/versions/v39.0.0/sdk/notifications.md

 ### Setting custom notification sound on Android

-To set a custom notification sound for an Android notification setting `sound` property on the `NotificationContentInput` is sometimes not sufficient — for Androids 8.0+ you will also need to configure the `NotificationChannel` with the appropriate `sound` and use it when sending/scheduling the notification.
+On Androids 8.0+, playing a custom sound for a notification requires more than setting the `sound` property on the `NotificationContentInput`.
+You will _also_ need to configure the `NotificationChannel` with the appropriate `sound`, and use it when sending/scheduling the notification.

 ```ts
 import * as Notifications from 'expo-notifications';